scottoffen/express-tang/README.md

 app.use('/user', '../routes/user.js');
 ```

-You would name the file either `user.route.js`, and then point `express-tang` to the root folder your application files are in.
+You would name the file `user.route.js`, and `express-tang` would handle mounting the routes for you.

 ### A Forgiving Convention ###

-To make the convention easy to use, `express-tang` will, by default, find all text files ending in `.route.js` OR `.routes.js`, so it's okay if you accidentally use the plural - or if you do it on purpose because that feels more appropriate.
+To make the convention easy to use, `express-tang` will, by default, find all text files ending in `.route.js` OR `.routes.js`.
+It's okay if you accidentally use the plural - or if you do it on purpose because that feels more appropriate in your context.

 ### Dashes to camelCase ###